SHORTLIST

 Day 9: Kyoto

-As you speed north to Kyoto on shinkansen, you’ll stop en route at Japan’s most impressive samurai castle at Himeji.
+As you speed north to Kyoto on shinkansen, you’ll stop on the way at Japan’s most impressive samurai castle at Himeji.
 The building, which has survived earthquakes and war since the mid-16th century, was restored to its full glory in 2015.
 Explore the castle that was once home to over 10,000 samurai families, learn about their lives and look out over the castle grounds and the city below.
-Arrive at Kyoto mid-afternoon.
+Arrive in Kyoto mid-afternoon.
 Originally founded as Heian-kyo (literally 'tranquillity and peace capital') by Emperor Kammu in 794, Kyoto had its golden age during the imperial court's heyday from 794 to 1185.
 Join your leader and walk around Gion, Kyoto’s most famous geisha district, and learn about the history of geisha culture as you explore old wooden teahouses and exclusive restaurants.
-It's a great idea to return here in the evening when it really springs to life.
-You might spot geikos (geishas) or maikos (apprentice geishas) with their elaborate dress and make up on their way out to events.
+You might want to return here in the evening when it really springs to life.
+You may also spot geikos (geishas) or maikos (apprentice geishas) with their elaborate dress and make up on their way out to events.

 Day 10: Kyoto

 Begin your day with a city tour around some of Kyoto’s sights.
 Visit the extravagantly decorated Kinkakuji Temple, immortalised in Yukio Mishima’s novel 'The Golden Pavilion'.
-Afterwards visit Daitokuji Temple – the head temple of the Daitokuji School of the Rinzai sect of Zen Buddhism – built about 800 years ago.
-Take part in a short guided meditation session, then enjoy a cup of green tea while you speak to a monk about the philosophy of Zen Buddhism and the art of meditation, dedicated to finding inner peace.
-This spiritual experience will reveal a side of Japan that most visitors don’t get to see, and is sure to be one of the lasting memories of your journey.
+After, visit Daitokuji Temple – the head temple of the Daitokuji School of the Rinzai sect of Zen Buddhism built about 800 years ago.
+Take part in a short, guided meditation session, then enjoy a cup of green tea while you speak to a monk about the philosophy of Zen Buddhism and the art of meditation.
+This spiritual experience will reveal a side of Japan that most visitors don’t get to see and is sure to be one of the lasting memories of your journey.
 The rest of the day is yours to enjoy – perhaps grab a bite to eat at the Nishiki Market, called ‘Kyoto’s kitchen’ by the locals.

 Day 11: Kyoto